-Applicants, with the guidance of their patent attorneys, are required to promptly address office actions to prevent the risk of their patent applications becoming abandoned.
+Applicants, with the guidance of their New Jersey patent attorneys, are required to promptly address office actions to prevent the risk of their patent applications becoming abandoned.
 In cases where the office action is a non-final or final rejection, applicants have two avenues to proceed without risking application abandonment:

 - Revise the claims to establish a clear distinction between your invention and the cited prior art.